BrianRuizy/gatsby-minimal-portfolio/README.md

 # portfolio-website-3.0 📓
-Web Development - 3rd iteration of my personal Software Development portfolio website, featuring a minimalist UI/UX &amp; responsive design.
+Web Development - 3rd iteration of my personal Software Development portfolio website, featuring a minimalist material UI/UX, and a mobile responsive design.

 Website is viewable at www.brianruizy.com

 ## About
-This is the third version of portfolio websites that I've made and one I'm proud of, given that I had to self-teach myself all to do with web development.
+This is the third version of portfolio websites that I've made and one I'm proud of, given that I had to self-teach myself web development.
 Though, proud, never satisfied.
 I believe it's important to always find areas to improve in, for ones' own personal growth...

 This site features:
 * Responsive web design, optimized for tablets and mobile devices.